Simply bananas

 Originally, this string will have come in the shape of a neat sphere or perhaps a machine wound cylinder of pristine ready-to-use product with as many uses as you can imagine.
 But now it is in a tangle – a 'confusion' of string that's not really fit for any kind of purpose.

-If this was my string, I wouldn't rest until I'd untangled it - until I'd removed the 'confusion' and put it back the way it should be... all neat and in good working order.
+(If this was my string, I wouldn't rest until I'd untangled it - until I'd removed the 'confusion' and put it back the way it should be... all neat and in good working order)

-Complications in art, particularly in painting, first arose about 150 years ago - when 'baby confusion' took its first steps.
+Complications in art, particularly in painting, first arose about 150 years ago - when 'baby confusion' took it’s first steps.
 At this time when, partly motivated by the the development of photography, artists slowly began to respond to the challenge set by this new art form.
-An art form that was developing rapidly and one which some labelled "painting by nature".
+An art form that was developing rapidly and one which some labelled as "painting by nature".

-Cameras without film!
+Cameras but no film!

 Photograph. – From the Greek 'photos' meaning light – 'graphe' meaning drawing or writing.
 So, Drawing with light.